MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/search-for-and-find-personal-data.md

 This article demonstrates how to find personal data stored in SharePoint Online and OneDrive for Business (which includes the sites for all Office 365 groups and Microsoft Teams).

-Finding personal data that is subject to GDPR relies on using sensitive information types in Office 365.
+Finding personal data subject to GDPR relies on using sensitive information types in Office 365.
 These define how the automated process recognizes specific information types such as health service numbers and credit card numbers.
 At this time these cannot be used to find data in Exchange mailboxes at rest.
-However, sensitive information types can be used with data loss prevention policies to find personal data in mail while it is in transit.
+However, sensitive information types can be used with data loss prevention policies to find personal data in mail while in transit.

 So, while you can’t currently use Content Search to find personal data at rest in Exchange Online mailboxes, you can use the sensitive information types you curate for GDPR to find and protect personal information as it is sent through email.